Skip to content

 Wenlan keeps product behavior in one local daemon instead of scattering memory logic across every client.
 The daemon listens on 127.0.0.1:7878 and owns the database, embeddings, search, pages, graph context, and distill cycles.

-That boundary is what lets Claude Code, Codex, Cursor, Claude Desktop, Gemini CLI, VS Code, and terminal commands share the same memory layer without each tool inventing its own store.
+That boundary is what lets Claude Code, Codex, Cursor, Claude Desktop, Gemini CLI, VS Code, ChatGPT, Claude.ai, and terminal commands build on the same source-backed wiki without each tool inventing its own store.

 02